Did you know that there are plants that repel mosquitoes naturally?

 Plant them in sunny spots with well-draining soil, watch as they thrive, and keep those pesky mosquitoes at bay.

-However, keep in mind that allium is not a foolproof solution for repelling mosquitoes, and you may need to supplement it with other measures such as bug spray or netting to fully protect yourself from these disease-carrying insects.
+However, remember that allium is not a foolproof solution for repelling mosquitoes, and you may need to supplement it with other measures such as bug spray or netting to protect yourself from these disease-carrying insects fully.

 Regardless, adding allium to your garden has practical benefits and beautiful texture and color to your landscape.